 The reclassification of a position may be warranted from time to time as a result of the restructuring of an office, consolidation of positions, the implementation of new technologies or functions or other situations that cause an essential change in the roles and responsibilities assigned to the position.
-The Clerk or the Secretary or a legislative employee may initiate a request to reclassify a position.
+The executive director or a legislative employee may initiate a request to reclassify a position.
 All reclassification requests must be in writing, describing the change requested and the justification.
-The Clerk or the Secretary, as applicable, shall forward the request and a recommendation to the employee's presiding officer.
-The employee's presiding officer shall decide all proposals for a position reclassification, and such decision must be in writing.
-The President of the Senate and the Speaker of the House have final authority to decide position reclassifications within their respective chamber, subject to budgetary constraints.
-In deciding requests, the presiding officer shall consider the request in the context of comparable positions and their responsibilities and overall consistency and equity with the classification and salary plan.
+The executive director shall forward the request and a recommendation to the presiding officers.
+The presiding officers, jointly, shall decide all proposals for a position reclassification, and such decision must be in writing.
+The presiding officers have final authority to decide position reclassifications for committee clerks, subject to budgetary constraints.
+In deciding requests, the presiding officers shall consider the request in the context of comparable positions and their responsibilities and overall consistency and equity with the classification and salary plan.